 How Does a Lock Nut Work?

-A lock nut secures a bolt by creating additional resistance between the nut and bolt threads.
-This resistance can be achieved through deformed threads, nylon inserts, serrated surfaces, or jam nut techniques, ensuring the nut stays firmly in place even under vibration, movement, or heavy loads.
+A lock nut is a fastener that provides a bolt with additional resistance between the nut and the bolt threads.
+The resistance may be done by a deformed thread, nylon inserts, serration or jam nut design which guarantees that the nut remains fixed even when it experiences vibrations, movement, or heavy loads.

 - Deformed threads